umarhassan-mitodl/wgs.700-spring-2017/content/pages/project-3/sequence.md

 *Focal Reading*

-Taylor, Peter J. "{{% resource_link "3974525e-2a64-4475-90aa-a9e494856de0" "Infrastructure and Scaffolding: Interpretation and Change of Research Involving Human Genetic Information" %}}." *Science as Culture* 18, no. 4 (2009): 435–459.
+Taylor, Peter J. "[Infrastructure and Scaffolding: Interpretation and Change of Research Involving Human Genetic Information](http://www.tandfonline.com/doi/abs/10.1080/09505430902946649)." *Science as Culture* 18, no. 4 (2009): 435–459.

 If you have read that already, watch  a video of the practice run of a talk to philosophers and biologists:

-Taylor@ISHPSSB15. "{{% resource_link "bccc0259-a278-4238-a29a-7d2b3b20cfde" "His nature, her nurture—or what good are conceptual critiques for tackling practical concerns about the development of gendered individuals?" %}}" YouTube.
+Taylor@ISHPSSB15. "[His nature, her nurture—or what good are conceptual critiques for tackling practical concerns about the development of gendered individuals?](https://www.youtube.com/watch?v=gE75Cf_8K34&feature=youtu.be)" YouTube.
 June 11, 2015.

 *Prompt for Journal Entry (between class 10 and 11)*